dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 done
 ```

+The above command:
-This command will create four `k3d` clusters and install and configure the necessary components for the Flomesh service mesh on each cluster.
+- Creates four `k3d` clusters
+- Installs and configures the necessary components for the Flomesh service mesh on each cluster

 ### Install FSM